Walter Congreve: Later service in South Africa

 Wounded, Congreve did not take part in the actual relief of Ladysmith in February 1900, but he was back in service later that year, and served as a staff officer.
-He served as adjutant in a newly established colonial mounted infantry regiment which, with the leave of Lord Roberts, was named after his chief of staff, "Kitcheners Horse".
-Kitcheners' Horse was employed, with distinction, in the operations undertaken by Lord Roberts in February 1900 for the relief of Kimberley and his advance on Bloemfontein and later Pretoria.
+He served as adjutant in a newly established colonial mounted infantry regiment which, with the leave of Lord Roberts, was named after his chief of staff, "Kitchener's Horse".
+The unit was employed, with distinction, in the operations undertaken by Lord Roberts in February 1900 for the relief of Kimberley and his advance on Bloemfontein and later Pretoria.
 Lord Kitchener took over the chief command of British forces in South Africa in November 1900, and appointed Congreve his personal secretary.
 He was promoted to major on 21 December 1901, and on the next day received a brevet promotion as lieutenant-colonel in recognition of services in South Africa.
 Following the end of hostilities in early June 1902, he left Cape Town on board the SS Orotava together with Lord Kitchener, and arrived at Southampton the next month.
 He was mentioned in a despatch by Lord Kitchener in June 1902.

-Command posts in the United Kingdom
+Between the wars

-After the Boer War, Congreve held a series of command posts in Britain and Ireland.
-In November 1902 he joined the Staff of the 3rd Army Corps in Ireland as he was appointed Assistant Military Secretary and Aide-de-Camp to the Commander-in-Chief of the corps, the Duke of Connaught.
+After the Boer War, Congreve held a series of staff posts in Britain and Ireland, steadily advancing through the ranks as he did so.
+In November 1902 he joined the staff of the 3rd Army Corps in Ireland as he was appointed assistant military secretary and aide-de-camp to the commander-in-chief of the corps, Prince Arthur, Duke of Connaught and Strathearn.
+In May 1904 he became private secretary.
+He was promoted to lieutenant colonel and colonel while serving on half-pay in July 1908.

+In September 1909 he was made commandant of the School of Musketry in Hythe, Kent, in succession to Colonel Granville Egerton.
+In this post he excelled, and apparently, "greatly improved rifle skills, raising the rate of fire to fifteen armed shots a minute".

 First World War

-At the outbreak of the First World War in August 1914, Congreve was a brigadier-general, commanding the 18th Brigade, which was on manoeuvres in Wales at the time.
-Although suffering from asthma, he deployed with the formation in the British Expeditionary Force (BEF) to France, taking part in the Battle of the Aisne.
+At the outbreak of the First World War in the summer of 1914, Congreve was a temporary brigadier-general, having been promoted to that rank in December 1911, when he assumed command of the 18th Brigade, part of the 6th Division.
+Congreve's brigade was on manoeuvres in Wales at the time of the war's outset.
+Although suffering from asthma, he deployed with the formation in the British Expeditionary Force (BEF) to France, taking part in the First Battle of the Aisne.

-The division was stationed near Neuve Chapelle when Congreve's men took part in the 1914 Christmas truce.
+The division was stationed near Neuve-Chapelle when Congreve's men took part in the 1914 Christmas truce.
 In a letter written on Christmas Day itself, Brigadier-General Congreve wrote recalling how the Germans opposite his lines initiated by calling a truce earlier the same day, how one of his men got out over the parapet to meet in no man's land, and how officers and men exchanged cigars and cigarettes.
 Congreve admitted he was reluctant to personally witness the scene of the truce for fear he would be a prime target for German snipers.